devqnight/ChooZen-frontend/README.md

 >   npm install
 >```

+### Config Server

+Before being able to run the project, you'll need to configure the server address.

+To do so, copy the file named `api.js.template` and remove the `.template` suffix.
+Then, fill the `URLSERV` variable with the address of your server.
+If you are using a local instance of the server, you need to

 Once in the directory, you can run expo and test the app:
 >```bash
 >   expo start